droera/HW3/README.md

 # HW3
-5 tasks written in Java varying on different subjects + an extra practice assingment.
+5 tasks written in Java varying on different subjects + an extra practice assignment.